Student Loans help students cover their education fees.

 How to minimize student loans

-You can reduce your student loans by taking the following steps:
+You can reduce your education loans by taking the following steps:

 Work in organization that sponsors their employees’ education: There are organizations that pay for their employees’ education.
 You can seek for employment in such organizations.
 This is a good way to avoid or reduce student loans for your education.
 Although you may need work for certain number of years before you qualify for this, it is worth waiting for.
 Also, some organization may require that you sign a bond that you will work for them for certain number of years before you can leave for another organization.
 The truth is that, they will be making investment in you and they need to enjoy the benefits too.

 Be frugal: For students that depend on student loans to finance their education, you may need to cut down on certain expenses.
 I remember the words of my parents to me when I gained admission into tertiary institution.
 They said to me; “remember the son of whom you are”.
 Those words guided me in most of the decisions I made in school.
 The fact that my colleagues were doing certain things did not mean I should do same.
 At school, you will meet different kinds of students from different backgrounds.
 Some students are super rich and can afford anything.
-But students that live on student loans, it will be like building castle in the air if they try to live big like their counterpart affluent students.
+But for students that live on education loans, it will be like building castle in the air if they try to live big like their counterpart affluent students.
 If an expense if not necessary or important, you can do yourself good by avoiding it.
 The fact that you cannot afford some things today does not mean you will not be able to afford them tomorrow.
 You just need to make the sacrifice.
 People may not understand you but you know why you are making the sacrifice.
 As part of being frugal, you can choose to buy used textbooks instead of new ones.
 What is important to you is the content.
 Used textbooks abound online.
 Also, if you maintain the books very well, you can as well sell them after you are through with them.
 You can earn extra income through this.